-On the positive aspects, McCance said posting your love life can help others rekindle the flame in their relationships.“It works both ways, it can be inspiring to some people to go on a date.
-So let’s say they see you all the time on dates and then they’re more likely to turn their partner and say ‘hey when’s the last time we went to the beach?’”
-She also said that when couples aren’t posting about their relationship it can leave others feeling curious.
+As to the positive aspects, McCance said posting your love life can help others rekindle the flame in their relationships.“It works both ways,” she said.
+“It can be inspiring to some people to go on a date.
+So let’s say they see you all the time on dates and then they’re more likely to turn their partner and say ‘Hey, when’s the last time we went to the beach?’”
+When couples aren’t posting about their relationship it can leave others feeling curious, she added.

 For those who are single, McCance said that social media isn’t the best environment for them when their feeds are flooded with #relationshipgoals posts.
-“If you’re not in a relationship, there’s really not a lot of inspiration happening,” she said, as for some it may bring up memories of an ex or a crush.
+“If you’re not in a relationship, there’s really not a lot of inspiration happening,” she said.
+For some, it may bring up memories of an ex or a crush.

 She advises people who are fresh out a breakup to avoid going on social media.
 “Your life’s okay until you check out what’s going on on social media and everybody seems to be having a better time, because we naturally compare ourselves.”

-But at the end of the day, it is up to the couple and what keeps them happy.
-McCance’s advice to those debating on whether or not they should make that #relationshipgoals post is, “be who you are.”
+But at the end of the day, it is up to each couple to decide what keeps them happy.
+McCance’s advice to those debating on whether or not they should make that #relationshipgoals post is: “Be who you are,” she said.
 “If you’re really happy, capture that and share it.”